doritoes/iploc8.com/README.md

 ## In Scope
 ### Completed
 - Register domain name

-### Working on
-- Bootstrapping repo on Github
 - First geo API with country and ASN data
 - Add sanctions table
 - favicon.ico
+### Working on
+- Bootstrapping repo on Github
 ### Will Do
+- fix health check to work on a live table
+- clean up csv files after import
 - Bootstrapping image on Docker Hub
 - One region built
 - Multi-region